carpentries/instructor-training/episodes/23-introductions.md

 > minutes in another way.
 >
 > In the etherpad, write down one thing you could do at the end of a workshop.
 What is the value of spending time on that thing?
 > If you have time after writing down your idea, read through the others in the etherpad.
-If you have another idea that hasn't been written down yet, add it
+If you have another idea that has not been written down yet, add it
 > to the list.
 >
 > This exercise will take about 5 minutes.